-The near-Earth asteroid 4179 Toutatis, which is about 3 miles (5 kilometers) wide, will zoom within 4.3 million miles (7 million kilometers) of Earth during its closest approach early Wednesday morning.
+The near-Earth asteroid 4179 Toutatis, which is about 3 miles (5 kilometers) wide, will zoom within 4.3 million miles (7 million kilometers) of Earth during its closest approach early Wednesday morning (Dec.
+12).
 That's too far away to pose any impact threat on this pass, but close enough to put on a pretty good show through top-notch telescopes, researchers say.

-Slooh provided a webcast of Toutatis views from a scope in the Canary Islands off the west coast of Africa beginning at 3 p.m.
-ET Tuesday.
+Slooh will webcast Toutatis views from a scope in the Canary Islands off the west coast of Africa beginning at 3 p.m.
+EST (2000 GMT) today (Dec.
+11).
 Another show will follow at 10 p.m.
-ET Tuesday, with footage from an instrument in Arizona.
-You can watch them at Slooh's website.
+EST tonight (0300 GMT Wednesday), with footage from an instrument in Arizona.
+You can watch them here at SPACE.com (see embedded webcast below) or at Slooh's website: http://www.slooh.com.

 "Slooh technical staff will let the public follow this fast-moving asteroid in two different ways.
 In one view, the background stars will be tracked at their own rate and the asteroid will appear as an obvious streak or a moving time-lapse dot across the starry field," Berman said in a statement.

 "In a second view, Toutatis itself will be tracked and held steady as a tiny pointlike object, while Earth's spin makes the background stars whiz by as streaks," Berman added.
 "Both methods will make the asteroid's speedy orbital motion obvious as it passes us in space."